 Remember also about the technical side of your CV.
 It should be clear and legible, and above all have no spelling mistakes and typos.
 It is very important not to make a negative impression.
 Photography is also important.
 It should be of high quality and show your professional face.
 Remember that in the application for work you can not afford a vacation photo or a selfie taken in the bathroom.

 Get ready for the interview

 First of all, remember that a job interview is not just an interview conducted by your employer.
 You must, of course, prepare for issues related to the company.
 You should know the answers to the questions “why do you want to work with us?”.
 And also be able to present your competences and know the positions in your CV well.
 However, it is also worth knowing what you want to learn from your employer.
 Think about which issues related to work in the selected company are the most important for you and do not be afraid to ask questions.
 It is also worth discussing the topic of remuneration.
 It’s no secret because you pay for every job.
 Money ranges are often given in the announcement.
 However, if this was not mentioned in your case, go ahead and ask for possible ranges.

 During the conversation, also pay attention to how you feel in a given place.
 Do you have a good conversation with your supervisor, does he inspire your trust, do you like the way the company works, and do you fancy going back to it?
 This is very important, because often at the first contact and after the first visit, we realize if this is the place for us.

 The first job is very important because it determines the later approach to the profession.
-If you prepare well for it before you take it, you will increase the chances that you will be satisfied from the beginning of your career and will be happy to fulfill your new responsibilities.
-What’s more, if you enjoy work, you will treat it as a place of development, not an obligation that you have to fulfill every day.
+If you prepare well for it before you take it, you will increase the chances that you will be satisfied from the beginning of your career and will be happy to fulfil your new responsibilities.
+What’s more, if you enjoy work, you will treat it as a place of development, not an obligation that you have to fulfil every day.